MLB rumors: Trevor Bauer down to two finalists ...

 - News Article

-MLB rumors: Trevor Bauer down to two finalists -- Mets and Dodgers - CBSSports.com
+MLB rumors: Trevor Bauer down to two finalists with Mets 'confident' they'll beat out Dodgers - CBSSports.com

 Here is Thursday's hot stove buzz